 In 2016, as ownership was transferring from one generation to the next, the farm was at risk of being broken up and sold at a price out of reach for almost any farmer, which would most likely have removed it from agricultural use.
 The MacLeans understood that they would have to come up with a creative solution to protect the land they have farmed as lessees for decades, so they joined forces with Equity Trust, through our Hudson Valley Farm Affordability Program, and the Columbia Land Conservancy (CLC) to form the Thompson-Finch Farm Collaborative to permanently protect the property for future generations.

 Under CLC’s ownership, the MacLeans (and subsequent farmers) will have a long-term ground lease to use the land, and they will own the buildings and other improvements on the land.
 This shared-ownership approach not only addresses the threat to the farm’s future triggered by the current intergenerational transfer, it also establishes a structure that will facilitate farmer-to-farmer transfers and ensure that these sorts of transitions will not put the farm’s existence at risk.
+This is the first time CLC has used this approach to establish a permanently affordable working farm and it is a first for any Hudson Valley land trust.
+(Equity Trust’s Roxbury Farm was the first farm in the region to be protected in this way.)

 Other public benefits from CLC’s ownership will include the opening of a small public trail leading to the banks of the Roeliff Jansen Kill, which runs through the property, and the provision of some educational programming on the farm.
 An additional layer of protection for the property will be provided through a conservation easement, to be held by Dutchess Land Conservancy with partial funding from Scenic Hudson.